formabble/releases/docs/docs/shards/shards/Time/ToString.md

 </div>

-Converts time into a human readable string.
+This shard converts time into a human readable string.

 ## Examples